 David Richard St. John, 76, passed gently after a long fight with cancer Monday, Oct.
 7, 2019.
 He was surrounded by family at his home in Rio Communities, N.M.

-To send flowers in memory of David St. John, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of David St. John, please visit our Heartfelt Sympathies Store.

 David has called central New Mexico home since 1976.
 In that time, he owned and operated New Mexico Product Inc., a packaging business.
 He introduced himself as “a professional boxer.”